szoonaj/Chuckle_Tanks_Tangle/README.md

-# An Amazing project for the Computer Games AGH Course
+# Project for the Computer Games AGH Course